TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Configuration/Typo3ConfVars/GFX.rst

 ===========

 ..  versionadded:: 13.0
 Lowest quality can be "1".
-Before, the lowest quality setting was "10".
+Previously the lowest quality setting was "10".

 ..  confval:: $GLOBALS['TYPO3_CONF_VARS']['GFX']['jpg_quality']